-Our specialist is comfortable to discuss with you any concerns regarding period problems, pelvic pain, abnormal PAP smear, pre-pregnancy and fertility issues, pregnancy care and choice of delivery, contraception & family planning, menopause, vaginal prolapse and urinary incontinence.
+Our specialist is comfortable to discuss with you any concerns regarding period problems, pelvic pain, abnormal PAP smear, pre-pregnancy and fertility issues, contraception & family planning, menopause, vaginal prolapse and urinary incontinence.
 We respect you as an individual with unique sets of values and circumstances, and will endeavour to customise a plan most acceptable to you.

 We can also provide you onsite ultrasound scanning so that you can have your ultrasound findings discussed together with the management plan in one session, thereby addressing your concerns promptly and giving you plenty of convenience.
 We provide this one-stop-shop service so that you can have a piece of mind that our specialist who listens to your concerns, can do the following for you:

 All these steps are carried out by the same specialist with the intention that this would help

 If more investigations are required, we can organise appropriate imaging and pathology tests which can be done in the same location or at locations most convenient to you.

 We don’t embrace a ‘one size fits all’ approach, but rather, we customise your management plan based on your unique set of circumstances and health concerns, while maintaining an evidence-based and benevolent approach so that you will never feel like getting a run-around for nothing or a treatment plan less than your expectation.
 We believe this approach would, in the long run, help you save time and money by customising a treatment package most appropriate and affordable to you.
 We strive to provide you a high quality, cost effective and individually-focused care that is also flexible in tailoring to your needs and budget, and that is how we believe could ultimately meet your expectation of a great and warmth care.